lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 ---

+### 2.7 Advanced CUPED Extensions (Consolidated)

+**Note:** Sections 2.7.1-2.7.3 consolidate three related advanced extensions to CUPED.
+Each addresses a specific challenge; choose based on your situation rather than applying all.

-### 2.7 Variance Reduction Combining Pre-Experiment and In-Experiment Data
+#### 2.7.1 Combining Pre-Experiment and In-Experiment Data

 **Source:** [Variance reduction combining pre-experiment and in-experiment data](https://arxiv.org/abs/2410.09027)